CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ```

 #### How to store a function in a variable in Python?
+variable = function
+**NOT** variable = function(), because it calls the function and stores the return value.
+It does not store the function.

 #### List the ways of defining a callable logical unit in JavaScript!
 #### What is an event listener?
 How to attach one?
 #### How to trigger an event in JavaScript?